GLOBAL MARKETS-Roller-coaster Q1 ends with dollar down, stocks flat

 market data.
 In the span of three months, the S&P 500 erased an

-11 percent fall, one of its worst-ever starts to a year, and is
+11 percent fall - one of its worst-ever starts to a year - and

 Safe-haven gold has been the big winner of 2016 so